EsriPS/vr-unity-tutorials/README.md

 * Once you have the ***arcgis-maps-sdk-unity-1.1.0.tgz*** file downloaded, ensure this is placed in the ***C:\Temp*** directory on your machine and also keep the API Key handy because it will used to configure the plugin.

 ### FBX Models
-Whether you plan to explore the VR or Realtime aspect of this repository, there are a number of FBX files that need to be placed in the correct location before you launch these Unity projects for the first time.
+To explore the VR project, there are a number of FBX files that need to be placed in the correct location before it is launched for the first time.

 * Download all of the [FBX models](https://esriis-my.sharepoint.com/:f:/g/personal/jeff8977_esri_com/EvcKTCBgCF5Hjgr4PSjLeUMBTGd7wtKgntu3n3o2qE_WOQ?e=R1IkZR) to your machine and place them in the **/Assets/Resources/Models** directory of your project.
 * Open Unity Hub and start your Unity project as you would normally.
-  * If you are opening the VR content, the project starts in the VR Tutorials directory under VR Project (URP).
-* Each project will have a Walkthroughs folder with content to help you understand how each Scene was built.
+* The project also features a Walkthroughs folder with content to help you understand how each Scene was built.
 Please review these documents and let us know if you find any issues.

 ## Requirements